-If negative emotional responses linger, begin to interfere with daily life or one/both spouses shut down, seek professional help.
+If negative emotional responses linger, begin to interfere with daily life, or one/both spouses shut down do not hesitate to seek professional help.
 This can be in the form of counseling or therapy.

 After talking and making the essential transition from disbelief and shock to acceptance, evaluate immediate needs.
 First on that list is seeing a doctor.